Array Jobs

 The RCS often observe cases where array jobs generate problematic load on the RDS file system.
 This can be due to either:

-• A single sub-job generates a quite a lot of file system load, and when many are run at the same time the problem is compounded to the extent the file system cannot keep up.
+• A single sub-job generating a lot of file system load.
+When many are run at the same time, the problem is compounded to the extent that the file system cannot keep up.

 • The application being run is reading/writing to the same set of files on the RDS and the application itself is not designed to do this.